 On July 3, 2003, the ISO filed the compliance filing required by the June 13 Order.
-Therein, the ISO provided detailed information with respect to each of the 17 issues7 that it planned to address in the preparatory rerun.8 This information consisted of, for each issue, an explanation of the proposed change, the Trading Days range affected, the estimated dollar impact of the issue, the ISO charge types that would potentially be affected, and the method of allocating the effects of the change.
-The ISO explained that some of the adjustments would involve automated, full Settlement system recalculations, while others would consist of manual uploads into the Settlements system, and that although the ISO would be able to isolate the impacts of the manual uploads from the automated uploads, as well as to isolate the impact of each of the manual uploads from other manual uploads, it could not separate or isolate the effects of one automated calculation from another automated calculation.
-With respect to amounts resulting from the modifications in the preparatory rerun that it could not recover from certain customers, the ISO explained that, as with current invoices and billing practices under the ISO Tariff, any shortfalls for a particular period involving the preparatory rerun would be pro-rated among ISO Creditors for that same period.
+Therein, the ISO provided detailed information with respect to each of the 17 issues9 that it planned to address in the preparatory rerun.10 This information consisted of, for each issue, an explanation of the proposed change, the trading days range affected, the estimated dollar impact of the issue, the ISO charge types that would potentially be affected, and the method of allocating the effects of the change.
+The ISO explained that some of the adjustments would involve automated, full settlement system recalculations, while others would consist of manual uploads into the settlements system, and that although the ISO would be able to isolate the impacts of the manual uploads from the automated uploads, as well as to isolate the impact of each of the manual uploads from other manual uploads, it could not separate or isolate the effects of one automated calculation from another automated calculation.

-Although the ISO originally planned to address 18 issues in the preparatory rerun, subsequent to the filing of Amendment No. 51, the ISO determined that one of the changes was a de minimis manual adjustment that only applied to one hour, and therefore, did not need to be included in the preparatory rerun.
+9 Although the ISO originally planned to address 18 issues in the preparatory rerun subsequent to the filing of Amendment No. 51, the ISO determined that one of the changes was a de minimis manual adjustment that only applied to one hour, and therefore, did not need to be included in the preparatory rerun.